sdkdeepa/NLP-app/README.md

 })});
 ```
 You must be wondering about the matchers, and other syntactical information about test blocks.
 At this point, you must refer to the external resources:
-- Jest - Getting started [here](https://jestjs.io/docs/en/getting-started) - Provides a basic overview, with the help of an example.
+- [Jest - Getting started](https://jestjs.io/docs/en/getting-started) - Provides a basic overview, with the help of an example.
-- Jest - matchers [here](https://jestjs.io/docs/en/using-matchers) - Read carefully to identify the suitable matcher for each of your functions.
+- [Jest - matchers](https://jestjs.io/docs/en/using-matchers) - Read carefully to identify the suitable matcher for each of your functions.
-- Jest - testing asynchronous code [here](https://jestjs.io/docs/en/asynchronous) - If you have code that runs asynchronously.
+- [Jest - testing asynchronous code](https://jestjs.io/docs/en/asynchronous) - If you have code that runs asynchronously.
-- A tutorial for beginners [here](https://www.valentinog.com/blog/jest/) - A good explanatory tutorial.
+- [A tutorial for beginners](https://www.valentinog.com/blog/jest/) - A good explanatory tutorial.

 4. Configure an npm script named "test" in package.json to run your tests from the command line:
 ``` javascript
 "scripts": {